 After Paul’s death, Beth was blessed to find love and marriage again with Kenny Goeden.
 They enjoyed years together in West Bend, WI; Daytona, FL; and moved to Hot Springs Village, AR in 2007.
 These happy years were filled with rich friendships, gardening, boating, travel, cooking, and entertaining.
 Beth became a Christmas cookie celebrity, baking and distributing thousands of cookies across the village and to friends and family all over the country.
 Kenny and Beth could often be seen taking a drive in their red hot-rod, with their dog, Nosey, on her lap.
 Beth served in leadership positions in the Village Pines Garden Club and Vapor Valley Questers as she used the skills accumulated over a productive life to serve her community.
 In her final days, she said she was still here to tell us to enjoy this beautiful, wonderful world and to love God and each other.

-Beth is survived by her husband, Kenny Goeden; daughters, Julie Beth Gibeault (Glenn) and Amy Lou Jenkins (Paul); Sisters, Evelyn Patterson, Lillian Leonard; Grandchildren, Justin Gibeault (Nicole), Colleen Forque (Frank), Sally Sniedze (John), Dylan Jenkins (Maggie); Great-grandchildren, Shane, Shawn, Julian, Allison; Step-children, John Goeden (Jeanette), Debbie Kugath (Nat), Scott Goeden; Step-grandchildren, Chris, Brian, Jessica, Brittany, Kattie; Step greatgrandchild, Sage; and Step-children, Sandy Beach (Frank), Paula Warzala, Jeff Warzala; Step-Grandchildren, Cassie, Jamie, Jonathan, and Nick.
+Beth is survived by her husband, Kenny Goeden; daughters, Julie Beth Gibeault (Glenn) and Amy Lou Jenkins (Paul); Sisters, Evelyn Patterson, Lillian Leonard; Grandchildren, Justin Gibeault (Nicole), Colleen Forque (Frank), Sally Sniedze (John), Dylan Jenkins (Maggie); Great-grandchildren, Sean, Shane, Julian, Allison; Step-children, John Goeden (Jeanette), Debbie Kugath (Nat), Scott Goeden; Step-grandchildren, Chris, Brian, Jessica, Brittany, Kattie; Step greatgrandchild, Sage; and Step-children, Sandy Beach (Frank), Paula Warzala, Jeff Warzala; Step-Grandchildren, Cassie, Jamie, Jonathan, and Nick.

 She is preceded in death by Paul Warzala, Dan Crooks; Parents, Lee Edward Edict, Bertha Anna Rosalie (Schwabe); Edict Siblings, Lee (WWII), Kenneth, George, and Alice Welch.